Allied Command Operations (ACO)

 Communication and information systems (CIS) consists of two entities: deployable CIS capabilities and static CIS capabilities.

-The NATO CIS Group based in Mons, Belgium provides deployable communications and information systems support for ACO.
+The NATO CIS Group (NCISG) based in Mons, Belgium provides deployable communications and information systems support for ACO.
 The NATO CIS Group is responsible for provision of all deployable CIS capabilities, as well as CIS operations and exercises planning and control.
 It acts as the coordinating authority for command and control services support to operations.
 Provision of the static and central CIS capabilities is the responsibility of the NATO Communications and Information Agency (NCIA), which is not part of the NATO Command Structure.

 The NATO CIS Group is supported by three NATO Signals Battalions located at Wesel, Germany, Grazzanise, Italy, and Bydgoszcz, Poland.
 These three are complemented by various smaller elements (Deployable CIS modules) elsewhere.